 Price & Twine, PLLC | Identity Theft Lawyer in Georgetown, TX

 However honest your intentions may have genuinely been, you should not assume that a prosecutor has your best interests in mind if you are under investigation for or have been charged with stealing the identity of another person.
 You should give yourself the best chance at a favorable outcome to your case by contacting a knowledgeable criminal defense attorney as soon as possible.

-Law Office of Michael J. Price fights to defend clients in Georgetown and greater Williamson County, but our firm also serves areas of Bell County like Killeen, Temple, Harker Heights, and Belton.
+Price & Twine, PLLC fights to defend clients in Georgetown and greater Williamson County, but our firm also serves areas of Bell County like Killeen, Temple, Harker Heights, and Belton.
 Call (512) 354-1880 today to have Georgetown criminal defense attorney Michael J. Price review your case during a free legal consultation.